-Module 2 Assistive Technology in Rehabilitation Engineering COMPONENT Specialist Year 2 and 3 AIM The aim of this module is to ensure the student is able to work with range of patients to use assistive technology to support the rehabilitation and enhance the quality of life of patient.
-During this specialist work-based module students will develop their patient-facing skills and will apply their learning from the generic, division-theme and specialist academic modules including 'Science and Principles Supporting Rehabilitation Engineering' and 'Rehabilitation in the Clinical Environment'.
+Module 2 Assistive Technology in Rehabilitation Engineering COMPONENT Specialist Year 2 and 3 AIM The aim of this module is to ensure the student is able to work with range technology to support the rehabilitation and enhance the quality of life of based module students will develop their patient-facing skills and will approximately division-theme and specialist academic modules including 'Science and Engineering' and 'Rehabilitation in the Clinical Environment' tient.
+During this specialist work- their learning from the generic, SCOPE Engineering' and 'Rehabilitation in the Clinical Environment'.
 SCOPE On completion of this module the student will be able to work with patients referred to the rehabilitation engineering environment.
-They should be able to perform a range of tasks to identify, recommend and adjust assistive technology and perform a range of patient assessments adhering to health and safety guidelines, including infection control.
-They will be expected to build their professional practice and use critical reflection to review and improve their performance in the workplace and develop skills to promote continuous professional development.
+They should be able to perform a range of tasks to identify, recommend an assistive technology and perform a range of patient assessments adhering to health and safety guide including infection control.
+They will be expected to build their professional practice and use critical retories and improve their performance in the workplace and develop skills to promote continuous professional development.